Gay and Bisexual Men

 Talk with your health care provider about which of these exams is appropriate for you regardless of gender identity or expression.

 All people should take precautions and practice safer sex.
 Below are a few items you might want to have in your tool box and suggestions for engaging in safer sex.

 Condoms — The most common method of safer sex is condom use.
 They are available at UHS and readily available for purchase at grocery stores and pharmacies.
 Condoms, if used correctly, are one of the most effective methods of protection.
 Condoms can be used on sex toys to prevent the transmission of STIs and other infections from one partner to another.
 Latex condoms are the most effective for STI prevention.
 For people with latex allergies, there are also polyurethane condoms.
 Flavored condoms, which are available at the LGBT Center , should be used for oral sex to reduce the risk of STIs and HIV.

-The FC2 or "internal condom", also known as the female condom, is available at the LGBT Center on campus and at UHS.
+The FC2 or "internal condom", also known as the female condom, is available by prescription.
 It is made of polyurethane and can be inserted several hours before use.
 For use in the vaginal canal, there is a ring that covers the cervix and the larger ring remains outside of the body.
 For anal sex, the cervical ring should be removed and care should be taken to ensure the outer ring remains outside the body.
 Also, this condom should be used alone.
 Doubling up on condoms causes friction and breakage.

 Dental Dams — Both UHS and the LGBT Center have dental dams available for students.
 The LGBT Center has flavored dental dams as well.
 They are barriers that protect against fluid transmission for both vaginal oral sex and anal oral sex.
 Some people choose to use other methods, such as Saran Wrap.
 However, the most effective method is to use latex or polyurethane dams intended for safer sex.